kerns/craft-on-ddev/README.md

 **Pay special attention to the Craft installation prompts**.
 After setting the admin's account credentials, you'll be prompted for your desired site name and url.

-The **Site name** can be anything, can include spaces and capital letters, and doesn't need to correspond to your project's root folder name or ddev domain.
+The **Site name** can be anything, can include spaces and capital letters, and doesn't need to correspond to your project's root folder name or DDEV domain.

 The **Site url** If for some reason the suggested default isn't acceptable, answer the prompt for a url with the full url (😎 e.g. `https://my-website.ddev.site`)